syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 ![](SfDataGrid_images/Conditional_Style_img.png)

-## Styling cells using cellstyle event
+## Styling cells using QueryCellStyle event

 The conditional style can be applied for any cell by using the [QueryCellStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryCellStyle_EV.html) event based on any condition.
 This event will be fired for each cell and provides the following properties through the [QueryCellStyleEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.QueryCellStyleEventArgs.html) in its `EventHandler`: